N.W.A Drop ‘100 Miles And Runnin” EP: Today in Hip-Hop

 On this day, Aug.
 14, in hip-hop history...

-After the breakthrough success of N.W.A’s debut album, Straight Outta Compton, Ruthless Records and the group’s manager, Jerry Heller, presented new long-term contracts to each of the group’s five members.
-After pouring over the legal documents, group member Ice Cube decided that the contract was highly unfavorable and Ruthless was jerking him out of his rightful money.
+After the breakthrough success of N.W.A's debut album, Straight Outta Compton, Ruthless Records and the group's manager, Jerry Heller, presented new long-term contracts to each of the group's five members.
+After pouring over the legal documents, group member Ice Cube decided that the contract was highly unfavorable and Ruthless was jerking him out of his rightful money as the record's key lyricist.
 Cube split soon after to pursue a solo career.
-This set the tone for N.W.A’s follow-up EP, 100 Miles & Running, in the summer of 1990.
+This set the stage for N.W.A's follow-up EP, 100 Miles & Runnin', in the summer of 1990.

-While only 5 songs long, 100 Miles & Runnin’ is widely considered one of rap’s greatest EPs.
+While only five songs long, 100 Miles & Runnin' is widely considered one of rap's greatest EPs.
 The EP is highlighted by the furious and unrelenting title track in an homage to the cult classic film, The Warriors, as the group can be found running from the cops on a wild crime spree across the country.
-The record also features the funky, grooving synths of “Just Don’t Bite It” which would set the tone for the group’s next album, Efil4Zaagin, a few years later.
-Three of the tracks from the EP, “Real Niggaz,” “Just Don’t Bite It” and “Kamurshol” would later appear on their next album, as well.
+The record also features the funky, grooving synths of "Just Don't Bite It" which would set the tone for the group's next album, Efil4Zaagin, which dropped the following year.
+The EP's track "Real Niggaz," would later appear on their next album, as well.

 The record would also serve as the opening salvo in the war of words between the group and their former member, Ice Cube.
 The remaining group members found Cube's departure a betrayal and make numerous biting remarks regarding their former bandmate on the record, insinuating his cowardice and that his success from solo debut, Amerikkka's Most Wanted, was solely due to the notoriety Cube gained as a member of the group.